 The Rockwell scale uses letters of the alphabet to denote different levels of ratings.
 The most important (and commonly used) Rockwell scale for measuring the steel of knives is the Rockwell C Scale (also called an "HRC score"), which measures the steelโs resistance to permanent distortion.

-- An HRC score below 52 means that the knife blade is way too soft to be used as a kitchen knife.
+- An HRC score below 52 means that the knife blade is far too soft to be used as a kitchen knife.

 - Stainless steel that has an HRC rating between 52-54 is considered to be somewhat soft, but could be used to make an inexpensive kitchen knife.

 - The best rating for kitchen knives is an HRC score between 59 and 64.
-Any score above this would make the knife blade extremely brittle, which means that the blade could actually break while using it.
+Any score above this would mean the knife blade is extremely brittle, which means that the blade could actually break while using it.

-Professional chefs as well as experienced home cooks will want to choose a kitchen knife that has an HRC rating of 55 and higher for best results when cooking.
+Professional chefs and home cooks alike will want to choose a kitchen knife that has an HRC rating of 55 or higher for best results.
 For reference, all Made In Knives have an HRC score of 58+.

 Do HRC Ratings Actually Matter?